HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Polling

-Polling is a mechanism for conveying new data to a Payer as (or shortly after) the data is created or updated without requiring the Provider to be aware of the specific needs of the Payer.
-The Payer repeatedly queries the Provider to see if there is new data.
-In the Da Vinci CDex use case, the Payer would poll the Provider by fetching the Task resource to see if has been updated.
+Polling is a mechanism for conveying new data to a Data Consumer as (or shortly after) the data is created or updated without requiring the Data Source to be aware of the specific needs of the Data Consumer.
+The Data Consumer repeatedly queries the Data Source to see if there is new data.
+In the Da Vinci CDex use case, the Data Consumer would poll the Data Source by fetching the Task resource to see if has been updated.
 Polling is the *default option* if the Provider does not support subscribing to the Task as described below.

+<span class="bg-success" markdown="1">Data consumers can poll for a single Task or across several Tasks.
+The frequency needs to be often enough that the time between when the relevant data is created and when the Data Consumer receives it is sufficiently short for the Data Consumer's needs.
+However, it needs to be infrequent enough that the data source's resources are not over-taxed by the repeated query.
+Data Consumers **SHOULD** perform this operation in an automated/background manner no more than every 5 minutes for the first 30 minutes and no more frequently than once every hour after that.</span><!-- new-content -->

 #### Subscription